About our staff

 Dr Bartie being interviewed about the 1962 International Writers’ Conference for BBC Radio 4 Today, August 2012.
 Left to right: Unknown (Sound), Jim Haynes (1962 conference organiser), Will Gompertz (presenter), John Calder (1962 conference organiser), Eleanor Bell (co-editor).

 Current research activities

 I am active across my research interests.
-Following on from my work on the Edinburgh festivals, I’m exploring two major Scottish arts festivals, Clyde Fair International (1971-73) and the Glasgow Mayfests (1983-97) in terms of urban regeneration through culture, the cultural politics of the popular arts, and the growing importance of cultural policy at city, regional and national levels.
+Following on from my work on the Edinburgh festivals, I’m exploring two major Scottish arts festivals, Clyde Fair International (1972-73) and the Glasgow Mayfests (1983-97) in terms of urban regeneration through culture, the cultural politics of the popular arts, and the growing importance of cultural policy at city, regional and national levels.
 I am also at the early stages of researching and writing a biography of the avant-garde ‘explorer’, Tom McGrath.
-My work on the youth gang phenomenon in 1960s and 1970s Glasgow continues too, with Alistair Fraser and I recently exploring gender in relation to gang identities and behaviours.
+My work on the youth gang phenomenon in 1960s and 1970s Glasgow continues too, in collaboration with Alistair Fraser, University of Glasgow.
 With colleagues, I am also in the process of writing up publications arising from the major Arts and Humanities Research Council (AHRC) funded project ‘The Redress of the Past: Historical Pageants in Britain, 1905-2016’.
 This collaborative project with researchers at King’s College London, the Institute of Education and the University of Glasgow examines the phenomenon of historical pageantry in twentieth and early twenty-first century Britain.

 ‘The Redress of the Past: Historical Pageants in Britain, 1905-2016’ (AHRC-funded) www.historicalpageants.ac.uk